Set and Forget Trading – How to Really Maximize It

 Let’s face it – not everyone has the ability to sit down for hours a day building their trading skills.
 Many of you have full time jobs, families, etc., yet still want to participate in the market.

-The problem is, the more popularized version of this ‘set and forget‘ style is to set your trades and then ‘walk away’.
+The problem is, the more popularized version of this ‘set it and forget it‘ investing style is to set your trades and then ‘walk away’.
 Perhaps you go read a book, golfing, or hang out on the beach.
 This is a completely ridiculous idea which actually harms your learning curve.

-In this article, I’m going to share the major flaw in this method, then explain how you can accelerate your learning curve.
+In this article, I’m going to share the major flaw in set it and forget it forex investing, then explain how you can accelerate your learning curve.

 Walking Away – The Major Flaw